wolfSSL/wolfBoot/docs/wolfHSM.md

 - RSA with 2048, 3072, and 4096-bit keys for image signature verification
 - ECDSA P-256, P-384, and P-521 for image signature verification
+- ML-DSA level 2, 3, and 5 (depending on platform) for image signature verification
 - SHA256 for image integrity verification

 Encrypted images with wolfHSM is not yet supported in wolfBoot.
 Note that every HAL target may not support all of these algorithms.
 Consult the platform-specific wolfBoot documentation for details.